 From 2015 through 2017, Almirola collected six top-fives and 13 top-10s.
 While a variety of factors made the success of 2014 difficult to emulate, Almirola made sure his abilities remained on display by winning two Xfinity Series races – one at Daytona in 2016 and another at Talladega (Ala.)
 Superspeedway in 2017.

-Almirola obviously went on to seize his opportunity at SHR and displayed his talent in 2018, leading into a promising season for 2019.
+Almirola obviously went on to seize his opportunity at SHR and displayed his talent in 2018 and 2019, leading into a promising season for 2020.